local-ch/lhs/docs/services.md

 ## Endpoints

 You setup a service by configure one or multiple backend endpoints.
-Adding request options that will be used for the endpoint is possible (see following example).
+You can also add request options for an endpoint (see following example).

 ```ruby
 class Feedback < LHS::Service